-If you have any questions regarding the Master in Southeast Asian Studies, please don’t hesitate to contact us!
+If you have any further questions regarding the programme or the application process, please don’t hesitate to contact us: firstname.lastname@example.org

 - Rahmenordnung für gestufte und modularisierte Studiengänge der Johann Wolfgang Goethe-Universität Frankfurt am Main vom 30.
 April 2014 (general regulations for consecutive and modulised programmes at Goethe University Frankfurt)